 echo 0x0100 | sudo tee bcdDevice >/dev/null

-Add readable strings
+Add readable strings and a configuration

 sudo mkdir -p strings/0x409